-Previously Ms. Wilson served as a Child Welfare Program Manager with Catawba County Social Services in North Carolina where she worked collaboratively with The Duke Endowment on the Child Wellbeing Project – to develop, implement, and evaluate an evidence-informed post-permanency service, Success Coach, to provide case management and in-home therapeutic services to improve outcomes for adoptive, guardianship and reunified families following foster care.
-The Success Coach Service has garnered national attention as a promising practice and received multiple awards, including the 2013 Youth Thrive Award from The Center for the Study of Social Policy; the Transforming Local Government 2014 Alliance for Innovation Award; and the Harvard Kennedy School Ashe Center 2015 Innovations in American Government Award.
+Previously, Ms. Wilson served as a Child Welfare Program Manager with Catawba County Social Services in North Carolina where she worked collaboratively with the Duke Endowment on the Child Wellbeing Project.
+She developed, implemented, and evaluated an evidence-informed post-permanency service, Success Coach, to provide case management and in-home therapeutic services to improve outcomes for adoptive, guardianship and reunified families following foster care.
+The Success Coach service has garnered national attention as a promising practice and has received multiple awards including the 2013 Youth Thrive Award from the Center for the Study of Social Policy; the Transforming Local Government 2014 Alliance for Innovation Award, and the Harvard Kennedy School Ashe Center 2015 Innovations in American Government Award.

 Ms. Wilson received her B.A.
 Degree in Psychology from Appalachian State University in North Carolina and her Master of Social Work degree from the University of North Carolina at Chapel Hill.